nguyenquangchien/TidalArray/README.md

 - `outputs_CASE/outputs_run/elevation_imported.pvd` & corresponding `.pvtu` and `.vtu` files: imported elevation data to be viewed with ParaView
 - `outputs_CASE/outputs_run/manning.pvd` & corresponding `.pvtu` and `.vtu` files: friction data to be viewed with ParaView
 - `outputs_CASE/outputs_run/velocity_imported.pvd` & corresponding `.pvtu` and `.vtu` files: imported velocity data to be viewed with ParaView
-- `outputs_CASE/outputs_run/viscosity.pvd & corresponding` `.pvtu` and `.vtu` files: viscosity data to be viewed with ParaView
+- `outputs_CASE/outputs_run/viscosity.pvd & corresponding` `.pvtu` and `.vtu` files: viscosity data to be viewed with ParaView.

+### 3_postproc.py

+Assuming that we finish simulation, and the results are stored in different folders according to various scenarios:

+* Base case, named e.g. `outputs_BASECASE`
+* Coarse-grid case, e.g. `outputs_COARSEGRID`
+* Fine-grid case, e.g. `outputs_FINEGRID`
+* No-turbine case, e.g. `outputs_NOTRB`
+* Full-array case, e.g. `outputs_ARRAY`

+Then rename the corresponding folders in the [code file](https://github.com/nguyenquangchien/TidalArray/blob/7fb01756158157f087cd34467658f2aea37e7c7b/src/3_postproc.py#L31).

+Running this script can be done in two steps:

+* Step 1: to produce the intermediate flux files `raw_flux_output/sthuv_base_ext.npy` and `raw_flux_output/Q_all_ext.npy`
+* Step 2: indicate the corresponding files in the [code file](https://github.com/nguyenquangchien/TidalArray/blob/7fb01756158157f087cd34467658f2aea37e7c7b/src/3_postproc.py#L558) and run to produce the plots similar to that presented in the present paper.

+### 4_plot_diff.py

+The script is for plotting the difference in flow field and energy flux between the base (e.g. ambient) case and the modified (altered) case.
+The plots will be shown as filled contours.

+As with the above script, be careful first to get the correct names for output (simulated) folders, and filled in the code statements:

+* [`compare_and_plot`](https://github.com/nguyenquangchien/TidalArray/blob/7fb01756158157f087cd34467658f2aea37e7c7b/src/4_plot_diff.py#L379): for plotting the difference in velocity.
+* `compare_and_plot_flux`: for plotting the difference in energy flux.

+The parameters for these functions/statements are:
+* `levels`: for example `(-80, 80, 17)` will show difference ranging from -80% to +80% with 17 levels of contour lines.
+* `folder`: name of folder to save the image files in.
+* `fformat`: file format for such image files, e.g. `png` or `pdf` (for simple plots).
+* `quantity` and `scenario`: to generate appropriate file names.
+* `subfig`: annotates on the plots.
+Specifically when preparing paper manuscripts, to indicate the order within a figure.

 ## Validation

 The validation scripts can be used to compare tracked velocities and elevations in the model to measured data.
 This includes plotting water level and velocity-time series, peak velocities and turbine powers.
-A number of predefined metrics to quantify the goodness-of-fit between the model and the data is established, including root-mean-square error (RMSE), mean absolute error (MAE), bias, and coefficient of determination (R2).
+A number of predefined metrics to quantify the goodness-of-fit between the model and the data is established, including root-mean-square error (RMSE), mean absolute error (MAE), bias, and coefficient of determination (R^2^).

 * `gof.py`: Performing godness-of-fit between a time series of water level (or generally, a scalar quantity) against observed data.
 * `gof_vel.py`: Performing godness-of-fit between a time series of velocity (or generally, a vector quantity) against observed data.
 Also separates flood and ebb phases, analyses velocity peaks and histograms.

+The scripts can be invoked after simulation stopped, e.g. after step 2 mentioned above.